vivo-community/vivo-data-distribution-api/docs/Developers_Notes.md

 mvn clean install
 ```

+* What does it do?
 	* Compiles the code, runs the tests, creates the JARs.
 	* Updates the code to the **local** repository

 ## Test the site pages
 Use this when editing the site pages, to see what the site will look like.